samuelgr/Xidi/README.md

 This section controls Xidi's logging output.
 Logging should generally be disabled unless issues are discovered.

-Any log files Xidi produces are placed on the current user's desktop and are named to specify both the executable and the specific version of Xidi that was loaded (`dinput.dll`, `dinput8.dll`, or `winmm.dll`).
+Any log files Xidi produces are placed on the current user's desktop and are named to specify both the executable and the specific form of Xidi that was loaded.

 - **Enabled** specifies whether or not Xidi should produce a log during game execution.
 Supported values are `yes` and `no`.